Php command that tells the browser what to display on the web page?

 Ever wondered how websites know exactly what to show you?
 It’s like having a personal assistant that gets your preferences.
 In PHP, the echo command is crucial for web page display, as it sends text and HTML to the browser.
 Understanding the PHP command for web page display can significantly enhance how you control content on your site.

-What is the echo Command?
+What is the echo Command in PHP?

 Think of the echo command in PHP as a megaphone for your web page.
 This PHP command for web page display sends text, numbers, or HTML directly to the browser.
 Just like a sound system at a concert ensures everyone hears the music, echo ensures your content is clearly displayed.
 Understanding the command to initialize Git on your current repository is key to effective version control, just like using a PHP command for web page display is crucial for dynamic web development.